How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 You essentially have four options here.
 Let’s briefly sum up each setting so you can decide which is best for you and your battery.

-• Best battery saver: If you pull the slider all the way to the left, you’ll enable battery saver.
-The battery saver is great if you’re willing to lose a bit of performance and speed to save as much battery as possible, but you may have some issues with more demanding gameplay.
+• Best battery saver: If you pull the slider to the left, you’ll enable battery saver.
+The battery saver is great if you’re willing to lose a bit of performance and speed to save as much as possible, but you may have some issues with more demanding gameplay.

 • Better battery: This is the second option from the left.
 This is typically the recommended setting for a PC and laptop.
 It’s a good compromise to save some battery without hurting the performance of your games too much.

 • Better performance: This is the second option from the right.
-You won’t be saving much battery with this one, but it’ll help prevent any problems with your performance while not absolutely crushing your battery.
+You won’t be saving much battery with this one, but it’ll help prevent any problems with your performance while not crushing it.

-• Best performance: Finally, this is the option all the way to the right.
+• Best performance: Finally, this is the option to the right.
 Even though your games will look and perform better if you select this setting, it isn’t recommended if you want to prolong your battery.
-You’ll end up using a lot of power with this option selected, and your battery will drain very quickly.
+With this option selected, you’ll use more power, and your battery drains quickly.

-Also, if you click on the battery settings option underneath this slider, you’ll see a few more ways you can preserve your battery.
+Also, if you click on the battery settings option underneath this slider, you’ll see a few more ways to preserve it.

-From here, you can turn on your battery saver if the battery drops below a certain percentage and choose whether or not you want the screen dimmed while using this setting.
+From here, you can turn on your battery saver if it drops below a certain percentage and choose whether or not you want the screen dimmed while using this setting.

 Additionally, you can check your power and sleep settings and select exactly when you want your laptop to go into sleep mode or shut off, depending on its battery percentage.